 To enable the icon filter, select the data field that contains the filter value from the Icon Filter Field field.

-Click the Edit button to open a separate dialog where you can define the desired filter values and the associated icons.
+Then an additional tab is displayed on the right side, where desired filter values and associated icons can be defined.
 If the table includes a value for which no custom icon has been defined, the default icon for that object will be used.